 Briggs and Stratton is a leader in engine production.
 They have been producing generators since the Second World War and all generators are equipped with the Briggs & Stratton V-twin Commercial Engine.
-With Remote System Status, Sound Shield™ Technology, Overload Protection, and CoastGuard™ All-Climate Enclosure, your Briggs and Stratton generator will get you through many years of hurricane seasons and bad weather.
+With Remote System Status, Sound Shield™ Technology, Overload Protection, and CoastGuard™ All-Climate Enclosure, Briggs and Stratton generators will get you through many years of hurricane seasons and bad weather.
 You will also be protected by Briggs and Stratton’s 4-year limited warranty.

 Regardless of the brand of generator you choose, you can feel comfortable picking Reliable Power Systems for your installation.
 We will offer a free estimate and customize a plan specific to your needs.
 Our process will not be beaten and we will offer you our $250 guarantee.

 Choosing the Best Standby Generator for Your Florida Home

 Standby generators are classified by their rated output, or the amount of electrical power they provide.
 Smaller models may offer only 7,000 watts while large residential models can provide 20,000 watts or more.
 If you’re considering a standby generator for your South Florida home, it is a good idea to think about the appliances and electronics you will need during a power outage and to calculate their power needs.

 On most modern devices, a label will be affixed somewhere discreet, such as the back or the bottom, that lists the power requirements.
 Make a list of all the devices you will need and record their power specifications.
 Many devices will list the rating directly in watts, but others may only have the current listed, measured in amps.
 To find the wattage for such devices, multiply the voltage for the circuit by the amps it draws.